LinhQuach13/the_ultimate_MySQL_bootcamp_udemy/README.md

 # Description:
-This a readme containing exercises and projects completed from the Udemy Course: The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert.
+This a repository containing exercises and projects completed from the Udemy Course: The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert.

 # Language
 SQL